mbta/skate/README.md

 After updating merged changes or checking out a new branch (e.g. to test a new feature), you may need to do the following to update the dependencies:

+1. Update Elixir and Node.js dependencies at the same time by rerunning `mix setup`

+___OR___

+Update them independently with the following commands
 1. Update Elixir dependencies with `mix deps.get`
 1. Install Node.js dependencies with `cd assets && npm ci`